hrydgard/ppsspp-site/docs/getting-started/recommended-hardware.md

 ---
 # Recommended hardware for PPSSPP

-PPSSPP is compatible with almost any recent Android phone, and almost any reasonably new controller for PC.
-This page lists some things that have been tested to work.
-More products will be added soon.

-## Android devices to run PPSSPP on
+## Devices to play on

+### Android devices

 Nearly any recent phone will work just fine.

 NVIDIA Shield TV is probably still the best Android TV machine (yes, in 2024).

+### PC

+Nearly any PC made the last 15 years will have little to no issue running PPSSPP.
+It can be a good idea to upgrade your graphics drivers, if possible.

+### Mac

+Any M1 or later Mac will run it fine.
+It also works on many Intel Macs but has issues on Radeon GPUs on Mac, unfortunately.

+## Controllers

+PPSSPP is compatible with almost any game controller.
+This page lists some things that have been tested to work.

-## Controllers for Android
+### Controllers for Android

 - Basically any bluetooth controllers, including iPega, XBox One/X/S and Playstation 4/5 controllers
 - Moga controllers work.